rockyluke/macos-tips/README.md

 ```bash
 $ csrutil disable
 ```
 - Once the command has executed, exit the Terminal and reboot.
-When you log back into OS X, SIP will be disabled.
+When you log back into macOS, SIP will be disabled.

 # Crash Reporter